Final Demarcation Regulations: The “New Schema”

 - age 27 or older even if the child is unmarried, fully financially dependent on the Principal and a dependant on the Principal member’s medical aid

-NOTE: Any parent, relative or child that is not covered under the Principal member’s gap cover can take out their own gap cover provided they are on a medical aid and fall within the maximum age of entry.
+NOTE: Any parent, relative or child that is not covered under the Principal member’s gap cover can take out their own gap cover provided they belong to a South African registered Medical Scheme.